olivierdagenais/olivierdagenais.github.io/Interruptions.md

 Establish a culture of focus
 ----------------------------

-TODO: indicators, explicit (status) and implicit (headphones, door)
-TODO: self-sufficiency, searching knowledge base, online, using tools appropriately

-### Communication media, ranked
+This is probably the hardest part:  convincing friends, family and/or colleagues that long stretches of uninterrupted time provide the ideal conditions for getting great work done, whereas interruptions involve costly context-switching.

+### Indicate your status

+One way of establishing figurative boundaries might be as simple as setting your status as busy or do-not-disturb in your chat client, or blocking off time in your calendar.

+As for the real world, assuming you don't have a door or [one of those orbs that light up automatically](https://www.busylight.com/en/about), one idea is to use the presence/absence of headphones as an indicator of being in the zone.
+Another idea a colleague once told me about was hanging a "gone fishing" poster when they needed to concentrate and avoid interruptions.

+### Teach resourcefulness

+One skill you might have to teach others is resourcefulness: the ability to get unstuck by yourself, also known as "teaching how to fish".

+Whether it is by suggesting web search keywords, recommending books or encouraging techniques such as [rubber duck debugging](https://rubberduckdebugging.com/) (which also works without a duck; the very act of composing an e-mail might result in the answer being discovered before finishing the e-mail), there are plenty of opportunities to lead someone through an answer rather than just giving it to them.
+Yes, this takes more time and effort, but think of it as an investment.
+You might have to suggest [How To Ask Questions The Smart Way](http://catb.org/~esr/faqs/smart-questions.html).

+### Prioritize the available communication media

-This may vary by organization, culture and resources, but the general idea remains the same: determine how people can reach you depending on the urgency and/or importance of the situation.
+This may vary by organization, culture and resources, but the general idea remains the same: determine how people can and should reach each other depending on the urgency and/or importance of the situation.
+Here's an example ranking based on turnaround time:

 | Turnaround time  | Medium                        |
 | ---------------- | ----------------------------- |